caitlinch/treelikeness/README.md

 There are two example alignments in the folder `treelikeness/worked_example/`:

 * `one_tree_example_alignment.nexus`: 1000 base pairs simulated along a balanced 8 taxon tree (treelike)
-* `two_tree_example_alignment.nexus`: 1000 base pairs simulated along a balanced 8 taxon tree containing one divergent introgression event
+* `two_tree_example_alignment.nexus`: 1000 base pairs simulated along a balanced 8 taxon tree containing one introgression event

 You will also need to have SplitsTree and IQ-Tree downloaded and installed.